381 apartments for rent near Syracuse, NY

 Want to live in an environment where you can have a blast and a splash?
 Every year some guys set up a floating spit on the water, while friends come on their boats, jet skis, and canoes, from all over Oneida Lake to take part of boat parties.
 It’s basically an all-day event, and you’re free to pull up, blast your music, and get some sun.

 Movies are a dime a dozen here in Syracuse.
-If you want to skip Netflix and go out to catch the big screens, the cost is $6 at the Finger Lakes Drive-In for 2 to 3 movies!
+If you want to go out to catch one on the big screen, the cost is $6 at the Finger Lakes Drive-In for 2 to 3 movies!
 Everybody knows someone who knows someone.
 The Harrison Bakery right across from Sacred Heart Church on Genesee St has the best half-moons and brownies you will ever have in your life.
 Living in this city, you would have grateful access to Beans Restaurant connected to Steve’s bar, bordering Tip Hill on Milton Avenue.
 This little hole in the wall is a hidden gem on Tip Hill, a genuine flavor explosion in your mouth!
 The food is inexpensive, tasty, visually appealing and the chef comes out to talk to his customers.
 If you think there is “nothing” to do in Syracuse, it’s just the weather getting you down.
 You can snowboard on Labrador Mountain, get your energy back, and live happily in Syracuse.

 What to Consider When Moving to Syracuse:

 The cost of living in Syracuse is fairly low on average when compared to other large cities in the region, and the average price of rent is low throughout most of Syracuse.
 This is a great consideration for making a move into your beautiful Syracuse apartment.